The Farkas Prize for Mid-career Researchers

 - The prize may be awarded at most once in their lifetime to any person.

 The INFORMS Optimization Society Farkas Prize award includes a cash amount of US$ 1,000 and a citation certificate.
-The award winners will be invited to give a twenty-five minute presentation in a special session sponsored by the Optimization Society during the INFORMS annual meeting in Philadelphia, PA in November 2015 (the winners will be responsible for their own travel expenses to the meeting).
+The award winners will be invited to give a twenty-five minute presentation in a special session sponsored by the Optimization Society during the INFORMS annual meeting in Nashville, TN in November 2016 (the winners will be responsible for their own travel expenses to the meeting).
 Award winners are also asked to contribute an article about their award-winning work to the annual Optimization Society newsletter.

 Committee Chair: Ariela Sofer (firstname.lastname@example.org)